edwmurph/configs/README.md

-# A collection of the configuration files I use in my development environment.
+# A collection of the configuration files I use in my development environment